Databases overview

 Extended execution time for large tables

-Dynamic adjustment mechanism
+Dynamic scaling mechanism

 Conditions for extended execution time activation